Difficulty paying your workers' comp premiums? L&I can help

 Who qualifies for the Employer Assistance Program?

-Any business that has been financially impacted by the COVID-19 pandemic may qualify for the Employer Assistance Program and arrange a payment plan for their workers' compensation premium.
+Any business that has been financially distressed by one of these serious problems may qualify for the Employer Assistance Program and arrange a payment plan for their workers' compensation premiums.

-Businesses can request their payment be deferred for up to 90 days or ask for a 90-day payment plan.
-Either way, the delayed payments will be penalty and interest free.
+Businesses may request to defer their payment for up to 90 days or ask for a 90-day payment plan.
+Either way, the delayed payments will be penalty- and interest-free.

 How does the Employer Assistance Program work?